 Schematics define what chips, connectors, and components go into a device and how they're all interconnected.
-A key part to early design stages, I strive to create readable and simple schematics, which aim to conform with IEEE 315-1975.
+A key part of early design stages, I strive to create readable and simple schematics, which aim to conform with IEEE 315-1975.

 The heart of any electronic product.
 The quality of a PCB design influences the cost, performance, and size of a device.
 I always place emphasis on designing for EMC, efficient manufacturing, and minimum size - and use the IPC 2221 standard as my guide.

 Testing the quality and reliability of a prototype is a critical step in development.
 With a 200MHz oscilloscope, 3.2GHz spectrum analyser, 300W power supply, and a 400W DC load (and plenty more), I have the ability to safely make sure designs are performing as intended, and enable you and your team to do internal testing.

 Achieving compliance for electronic products - whether it be safety, EMC, or medical - can be the most difficult hurdle to overcome during development.
 With my experience and knowledge of typical standards and certifications, I can support you and adjust designs accordingly in order to meet required standards.

-A working prototype is one thing - a manufacturable, optimised, and high-quality device is another.
+A working prototype is one thing - a manufacturable, optimised, and the high-quality device is another.
 I can support you through the manufacturing process, help to design testing procedures, and consolidate bills of material, and communicate key information to manufacturers to improve your yield and bring down the associated COGS.

 By being across a broad sector of design disciplines, and having experience in a variety of industries, I can design to any need.

-In the past I've produced designs for clients in the medical, consumer, IT, industrial, wearable, and even defence sectors.
+In the past, I've produced designs for clients in the medical, consumer, IT, industrial, wearable, and even defense sectors.

 The electronic design fields I have particular experience in includes: